Azure/AAD.fs/README.md

 ##### Running integration tests
 * Make sure you are logged in: `az login`
-* Only once: Register the application and service principals: `dotnet fake build -t registerSample`
+* Only once: Register the application and service principals: `dotnet fsi build.fsx -t registerSample`
-* `dotnet fake build -t integration`
+* `dotnet fsi build.fsx -t integration`
+> The build script is implemented using [FAKE](https://fake.build/fake-gettingstarted.html).

-The registrated application and principals are kept in your Azure subscription and information about them - in your `dotnet user-secrets`, when you no longer need them, you can delete them with `dotnet fake build -t unregisterSample`.
+The registrated application and principals are kept in your Azure subscription and information about them - in your `dotnet user-secrets`, when you no longer need them, you can delete them with `dotnet fsi build.fsx -t unregisterSample`.

 > Note:
 > Integration tests demonstrate a couple approaches in requestor error handling: